Article

 What is the difference between AEB and HDR?

-Bracketing is generally associated with HDR and AEB, but what does each of these terms mean?
+Bracketing is generally associated with terms like AEB, and HDR but what does each of these terms mean?

 AEB or Auto-Exposure Bracketing

-This is the basic method used to obtain HDR photos.
-It consists of taking multiple shots of the same scene at different exposure levels.
+AEB or Auto-Exposure Bracketing means the camera will take multiple shots of the same scene at different exposure levels.

 Which bracketing solution to use for your real estate photos?

-HDR is a practical solution for agents because the stitching of photos is fast and automatic.
+HDR is a practical solution for agents because the merging of photos is fast and automatic.
 However, the result is not always up to standard.

 The limits of HDR

-The assembly in HDR has bad press.
+The stock HDR mode of your camera has bad press.
 One often reproaches it an artificial rendering and an effect with no very realistic colors.
 This is due to the fact that, apart from adjusting the HDR mode parameters, there is not much that can be done to influence the quality of the composite HDR image.
 In most cases, the result of the HDR mode is not comparable to what you can achieve by manually modifying AEB images.

 New solutions exist

-Today artificial intelligences reproduce the assembly performed by the HDR algorithm using improved exposure bracketing.
-In contrast to HDR, the dynamic range of exposure is wider, allowing more detail to be captured in the image, resulting in more realistic shots.
+Today our SmartFusion technology reproduces the composition performed by the human eye using improved exposure bracketing.
+In contrast to normal capture, the dynamic range of exposure is wider, allowing more detail to be captured in the image, resulting in more realistic shot.

-Artificial intelligence selects, for each shot, only what it needs to blend in with the other elements of each image.
-Solutions such as Nodalview use this new process.
+Smart selects, for each shot, only what it needs to blend in with the other elements of each image.
+Our real estate photography solution Nodalview uses this new process.
 Because artificial intelligence has a more detailed processing of the different exposures, it will only take a few seconds to obtain a final rendering.

 As you can see, exposure bracketing is essential to the success of your real estate photos.
 You know now how it works and the existing solutions.
 To choose the most suitable method, you will have to balance the results you expect and the practical aspects of each solution.